MgMyatHtayKhant/shopping-list-project/README.md

 ## How to use this web

-### 1. First Register
+- ### 1.
+First Register
-   You are going to fill your user name.
-   You are going to fill your user email.
-   You are going to fill your user password (twice).
+  You are going to fill your username, real email, password twice.
-   Then click submit button.

-### 2. Log in
+- ### 2.
+Log in
-   You are going to fill your registered user name.
-   You are going to fill your registered user password.
+   You are going to fill your registered username, password.
-   Then click submit button.

-### 3. Notes Tab
+- ### 3.
+Notes Tab
    There are 3 tabs in the page.
    You are in Notes tab now.
    You can add notes, delete notes and search a note or notes by its created date time.